svoisen/sean.voisen.org/_posts/2023-11-08-analog-tools-for-visible-listening.md

 Consider, for instance, the simple act of taking notes.

 I prefer to take handwritten notes during meetings, especially during one-on-ones.
 This is a practice I’ve maintained for years.
-I always use an A5-sized notebook—preferably the [Leuchtturm](https://www.leuchtturm1917.us/) brand—with dotted paper.
+(I enjoy using A5-sized notebooks with dotted paper.)
 Hand writing my notes helps me focus and improves my memory of the conversation.
 The act of listening coupled with the kinesthetics of moving my hand allows me to retain a much greater percentage of any conversation than unaided listening alone.
-Of course, this isn’t true for everyone, but it’s true for me.
+Of course, this isn’t true for everyone, but I've found that it is true for me.

 I do revisit my meeting notes, but not often.
 And as such, I never feel compelled to digitize them.
 They don’t need to be searchable.
 An analog copy is more than sufficient.

 But the other reason I stick with analog tools for note taking during one-on-ones is because digital tools tend to create both physical and psychological barriers between me and the person I’m speaking with.
+They make it harder to listen.
 Visible, superfluous screens—laptops, tablets, phones—always interfere with quality one-on-one conversation.
 They distract both parties and create an environment of reduced trust.

 I believe there are at least two reasons for this: